 In addition to entering interim custody and parenting orders, the trial courts may issue orders to have third-party professionals assess the family.
 Conn.
 Gen. Stat. § 46b-6 and P.B. §§ 25-60A and 25-61.
 During this pendente lite phase, the court may issue orders to aid in the resolution of custody or visitation disputes, including the appointment of an attorney for the child, the appointment of a guardian ad litem for the child, and the ordering of psychiatric, psychological, or family services evaluations.

-As a result of COVID-19, custody hearings, unless filed as an emergency ex parte order and granted, will be heard remotely.
-These motions will be assigned for a hearing on a Case Date, at which time any other outstanding pending matters may also be heard.

-#Comment Begins

-Strategic Point: As with all remote hearings, advance preparation is key to the ability to maximize the hearing time given to your matter by the court.
-To every extent possible, exhibits should be agreed upon in advance and provided to the court in hard copy.

-#Comment Ends

-Should the parties be able to arrive at an agreement, during the COVID-19 restrictions in accessing the courthouse, parties may file the agreement, the appropriate affidavit in support of request to enter the custody/visitation agreement (either final or pendente lite), and the request for approval of final agreement without court appearance.
+Should the parties be able to arrive at an agreement the parties may file the agreement, the appropriate affidavit in support of request to enter the custody/visitation agreement (either final or pendente lite), and the request for approval of final agreement without court appearance.
 The court will then review the agreement and enter orders approving the same.

 #Comment Begins